 Mostly what you’re going to find is an abundance of choices from the healthiest food groups.
 Whole grains, vegetables of all types, fruits, lean meats, low-fat dairy foods, and plant-based protein sources are all approved for reducing blood pressure the DASH way.

 The DASH diet eliminates saturated fat and replaces it with healthy fats, like those found in olive oil, salmon, or avocado.
-The DASH eating plan isn’t necessarily a weight loss diet, but many people do find that they lose a little weight due to developing healthy eating habits and find that they eat fewer calories.
+The DASH meal plan isn’t necessarily a weight loss diet, but many people do find that they lose a little weight due to developing healthy eating habits and find that they eat fewer calories.

 The Rules of DASH